Emotional Intelligence

 The Importance of Emotional Intelligence

-Emotional intelligence is vital in both personal and professional spheres for several reasons:
+Emotional intelligence is vital for both professional and personal spheres for several reasons:

 Emotional Intelligence in Business